DMats/ECE_CS_552_Vertically_Designed_Single_Cycle_Processor/IF/README.md

 <h1>README</h1>

-The instr.hex in this folder is the one read into instruction memory for the single cycle processor. <br>
+The instr.hex in this folder is the one read into instruction memory for the single cycle processor.
-This is not to be confused with the instr.hex in the "Other" folder which is the one read by the <br>
+This is not to be confused with the instr.hex in the "Other" folder which is the one read by the WISC.S14 processor.
-WISC.S14 processor.